MaryMN/oop/lab5/README.md

 * _**Chackout again if any changes when printing object of class J.**_

-4.**_Make the property x from class H private and checkout now if any errors appeared and try to solve them._**
+4. **_Make the property x from class H private and checkout now if any errors appeared and try to solve them._**